 After spending some time exploring the peaceful town and its cobbled streets, you can head to the highest peak in the Algarve, Mount Fóia, at 902m.
 It provides spectacular panoramic views of the entire region and its diverse vegetation.

 Visiting Silves and Monchique you have an opportunity to admire the Algarvian countryside and see a world away from the beach resorts that the Algarve is famous for.
 You can do it by car, or book one of these day trips below.

-The other option for your 7-day Algarve itinerary is visiting Loulé and Faro.
+The other option for your 7 days in Algarve is visiting Loulé and Faro.

-Loulé, a traditional Portuguese market town located 30min drive from Albufeira, is one of the best places to visit in Algarve for a day trip.
+Loulé, a traditional Portuguese market town located 30-min drive from Albufeira, is one of the best places to visit in the Algarve for a day trip.

-Visitors are drawn to Loulé for its characterful historic center, genuine Portuguese atmosphere and particularly the lively market, one of the most unique Algarvian points of interest.
+Visitors are drawn to Loulé for its characterful historic centre, genuine Portuguese atmosphere and particularly the lively market, one of the most unique Algarvian points of interest.

 The picturesque neo-Arab covered market was constructed in 1908 and renovated between 2004 and 2007.
 It has stalls selling regional handicrafts, souvenirs, wines, spices, fresh fruit and vegetables, fish and much more.

 It is open daily, except on Sundays, from 7h to 15h, and the best time to visit is on Saturday morning when there are a lot more stalls, as well as an open-air market.

 Once in Loulé, you can also visit other historical sites in the city, including the only Islamic baths in Portugal, and Loulé Castle, or take a 3h Food and Historical City tour.